vibecoder-host/ironbucket-ui/README.md

-# IronBucket UI - Modern S3-Compatible Storage Web Interface
+# IronBucket UI - Modern S3 Web interface

 A secure, standalone web interface for managing S3-compatible storage systems with a modern, user-friendly design inspired by popular cloud storage services.
+Main goal is to be used with IronBucket (https://github.com/vibecoder-host/ironbucket)

-## 🚀 Features
+##  Features

 ### Core Functionality
 - **Bucket Management**: Create, list, and delete S3 buckets